kylertran/FBLAQuiz/README.md

 * Checkboxes: questions
 * Fill in the Blank: questions.

 FBLA Quiz is free software distributed under unlicense.
-Read [License.txt](License.txt) for more information.
+Read our [license page](LICENSE) for more information.

 Kyler Tran